GRAND ARMY OF THE REPUBLIC

 “We stood resolutely and

-remain one and inseparable forever… that it should never perish while man
+inseparable forever… that it should never perish while man remained in the

-remained in the image of his maker… conceding the same rights and privileges to
+image of his maker… conceding the same rights and privileges to others that he

-others that he asked for himself… doing onto others the same equal and exact
+asked for himself… doing onto others the same equal and exact justice that he

-justice that he asked for himself…. bearing each other's burdens and sharing
+asked for himself…. bearing each other's burdens and sharing each other's

 joys."
 Patrick Henry Coney, 1906